 To keep dander levels around the house to a minimum, have a regular dusting and cleaning program in place.
 In addition to cleaning your pet’s beds, toys, and blankets, for best results you should wash your own bedding, comforters, and sheets in hot water weekly.
 This will help you allergen-proof your bedroom and other areas.

 Other items to clean, vacuum, or dust on a regular basis include your drapes, curtains, and furniture.
 Carpet cleaning is of course essential, but also keep items such as stuffed animals, sofa throws, and cushions clean, as these can also be powerful reservoirs for dander.

-Using a vacuum cleaner with a HEPA filter4 or a high quality secondary filter4 for your cleaning can help you achieve the best outcomes.
+Using a vacuum cleaner with a HEPA filter or a high quality secondary filter for your cleaning can help you achieve the best outcomes.
 Additionally, it’s probably best to vacuum only when the family member with the allergy is not at home, as vacuuming agitates surfaces and temporarily fills the air with allergens, including dander.